Sub-subject: the United States-COMESA Trade and Investment Framework Agreement (TIF). Syllabus:

 The total goods export (Common Market for Eastern and Southern Africa to the US):

 5.7 billion USD

-- The main COMESA export countries to the US are Libya, Egypt, Kenya, Mauritius,
+- The main COMESA export countries to the US are Libya, Egypt, Kenya, Mauritius, and Ethiopia.

-- The main COMESA export products are Oil crude, apparel, spices, coffee, and
+- The main COMESA export products are Oil crude, apparel, spices, coffee, and fertilizers

 and the North American

-area of the Western Civilization.
+area of the Western Civilisation.